 The scientists sat a mannequin at each student’s kitchen table, adjusting its surface temperature and breathing rate to mimic that of a male human.
 The mannequin hung out for 24 hours at a time, for three days total, in each apartment, noisily inhaling and exhaling with its pneumatic mechanical lungs through its hole of a mouth.

-Vianello displayed some results, including a colour-coded map of all the particles the mannequin had breathed in during one of its 24-hour apartment-sitting sessions.
+Vianello displayed some results, including a color-coded map of all the particles the mannequin had breathed in during one of its 24-hour apartment-sitting sessions.
 Dominating the map were light gray blobs indicating the presence of protein—in this case, skin cells—while there were fewer dark gray blobs and threads indicating plant material.
 The gray shapes were interspersed with a rainbow of blobs and lines representing dozens of types of plastic fragments and fibers.
 The results suggest humans are probably breathing in a lot of dead skin cells, some plant bits and a surprising amount of microplastic.

 “[Microplastic] particles and fibers, depending on their density, size, and shape, can reach the deep lung causing chronic inflammation,” said Joana Correia Prata, a PhD student at the University of Aveiro in Portugal, who wasn’t involved with the study.
 Through her own work, Prata has highlighted a need for systematic research on the human health effects of breathing in microplastic.